1000 David Attenboroughs – Week 2

 Watching a birds’ behaviour can help you work out what bird it is.
 For example, blackbirds look for food on the ground and long tailed tits eat insects on trees.

 The first lady birds are coming out in the Sun 😊

 Can you spot any ladybirds?
 Can you identify what type they are?
 This guide will help.

 Wildlife tip; ladybirds, lacewings and some moth and butterfly caterpillars shelter in hollow stems over winter, so try not to tidy them till after the last danger of frost (Mid April in Newcastle).
 Other insects over winter amongst dead leaves at the base of plants so avoid tidying these too.

 Let me know how you do!

-Wild West End is a two year project funded by the Heritage Lottery Fund
+Wild West End is a two year project funded by the National Lottery Heritage Fund

 Picture of Sir David Attenborough © International Monetary Fund 2019 – Used under Creative Commons Licence (CC BY-NC-ND 2.0)